LINBIT/windrbd/README.md

 ==================

 This branch (windrbd-1.2) is under development.
-Certain commits might work or not even compile at all.
+Certain commits might not work or not even compile at all.

 Clone this repository with